Should I Buy an Inkjet or Laser Printer?

 Long Term Purchase or Disposable?

 In general, it is my opinion that people looking to buy a printer should consider inkjet printers a disposable device.
 Why do I say this?
 Most inkjet printers are replaced because of clogged printhead nozzles, not mechanical failure.
 It is just the technology ...
 High speed printing, fast drying liquid ink and incredibly small printhead nozzles ... it's a recipe for failure.
 Heck, if a person understands how inkjet printers work, you'd have to wonder why they work at all:-) If you have an inkjet printer which is 2 years or older then you have certainly beat the odds.
+Remember that inkjet printer you bought 15 years ago and it lasted for 5 or 8 years?
+Well, that was then and this is now.
+Faster printers, faster drying inks and much much smaller printer nozzles for higher resolution print has meant a shorter life expectancy year after year.

 It's pretty much a given that most inkjet printers will be replaced because of clogged nozzles.
 Inkjet printers don't usually 'live' long enough to wear out rollers, gears or other parts in the course of normal wear and tear.